MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretManagement/Microsoft.PowerShell.SecretManagement.md

 vaults are registered to the current logged in user context, and will be available only to that user.

+> [!NOTE]
+> Support for the module is limited.
+Please file issues in the source repository using the **This
+> product** button in the Feedback section at the bottom of the page.

 ## Microsoft.PowerShell.SecretManagement Cmdlets

 ### [Get-Secret](Get-Secret.md)